Hanging Leg Raise (90 degree)

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
 Experiment with what you're comfortable with and let you perform your best.
 For starters, you can try the following:

-- Inhale: Inhale at the starting position or while coming down to the starting position.
+- Inhale: Inhale at the starting position or as you return to the starting position.

 - Exhale: Exhale at the end position.